FRC-Team-6184/FRC-2019-Public/README.md

 This GitHub is designed to display our seasonal code and display it to the public and anyone who is interested.
 Along with any other experimental personal projects, such as making a robot follow at a distance based solely on vision feedback.

-My name is Nick I ran the programming team at Leon robotics (2017-2019), if anyone has general questions or is interested in joining our team, feel free to the link below.

 if there are any requests for something that isn’t available on the GitHub send it to Leonroboticsteam@gmail.com.
 Thank you!